Popular Paris Landmarks in France - Page 9

 Named after the actress Sarah Bernhardt this Paris square has over 190 trees with 50 different species along with bushes, flowers and a large childrens playground.

-Designed by the architect Claude Nicolas Ledoux this historical wall around Paris was built in the 1700s in order to collect taxes on goods entering the city.
+A important Paris landmark which was designed by the architect Claude Nicolas Ledoux and this historical wall around Paris was built in the 1700s in order to collect taxes on goods entering the city.

 This square in Paris is named after the French writer and poet Edmond-Rostand and is located in the 6th Arrondissement of Paris next to the Luxembourg gardens.

-Discovering the Eglise Saint-Etienne-du-Mont in the 5th Arrondissement of Paris which is a historical Catholic church open daily to visitors and pilgrims.
+Discovering the Eglise Saint-Etienne-du-Mont in the 5th Arrondissement of Paris which is a historical Catholic church open daily to visitors and pilgrims and a popular Paris attraction for all.

 Previous 1 2 3 4 5 6 7 8 9